carlosperez1997/big-data/data_lake.md

 ## Row vs. Columnar Databases

-You might have never heard of the terms row and columnar associated with databases, but you have most certainly come across them before.
-Row-oriented databases are your typical transactional ones, able to handle a large number of transactions, whereas column-oriented databases usually have fewer transactions with a higher volume of data.
+**Row-oriented databases are your typical transactional ones, able to handle a large number of transactions, whereas column-oriented databases usually have fewer transactions with a higher volume of data.**

 By now, you probably have already guessed which type of database is more suitable for each processing system. **Row-oriented databases are commonly used in OLTP systems, whereas columnar ones are more suitable for OLAP.** Some examples include: